 - National Certified Medical Assistant (NCMA) Exam through the National Center for Competency Testing

 If you meet the education requirements but have not yet taken an exam, you can also apply for a temporary interim certification that will allow you to practice as a medical assistant while you wait to take an exam.

 Medical Assistant – Registered

-To becoming a Medical Assistant–Registered, your employer must complete a Healthcare Practitioner Endorsement that clearly states the tasks delegated to you.
+To become a Medical Assistant–Registered, your employer must complete a Healthcare Practitioner Endorsement that clearly states the tasks delegated to you.
 You are only allowed to work for an employer who has agreed to fill out this form on your behalf.

 Before your Medical Assistant–Registered license is issued, you must also complete seven hours of AIDS training and education.

 Medical Assistant – Hemodialysis Technician